phax/phive/README.md

 v11.1.1 - work in progress
 * Extended `ves-1.0.xsd` to include the optional `metadata` element
+* Deprecated class `ESchematronEngine` in favour of the version from ph-schematron
+* Added support for the Schematron Engine "SchXslt2"

 v11.1.0 - 2025-11-16
 * Updated to ph-commons 12.1.0